-- Familiarize yourself with the relevant administration and exam security procedures in the 2017-18 AP Coordinator's Manual. - Read all of the general and appropriate subject-specific exam administration instructions in the 2017-18 AP Exam Instructions book to understand the flow of the administration. - Prepare the exam rooms, per the seating policies on pages 55-58. - Set up exam equipment (CD players, computers and digital recorders) and practice using playback and recording equipment.
+- Familiarize yourself with the relevant administration and exam security procedures in Part 2 of the 2019-20 AP Coordinator's Manual. - Read all of the general and appropriate subject-specific exam administration instructions in the 2019-20 AP Exam Instructions to understand the flow of the administration. - Prepare the exam rooms, per the seating policies on pages 57-60. - Understand and follow your AP coordinator's process for distributing AP ID label sheets. - For exams that require special equipment such as CD players, computers and digital recorders, set up the equipment and practice using playback and recording functions.

 - Admit and assign seats to students.
 Use a preassigned seating chart if provided by the AP coordinator. - Check identification of homeschooled students and/or students from other schools. - Check that students have acceptable calculators for exams that allow the use of calculators.
-See pages 49-52 for the calculator policy. - Check the exam title of each shrinkwrapped exam.
+See pages 51-55 for the calculator policy. - Make sure you have one personalized AP ID label sheet for each student taking the exam, and make sure you understand the process for distributing the personalized AP ID label sheets. - Check the exam title of each shrinkwrapped exam.
 Confirm that you have the correct exams for the specific exam administration.
 For example, if you are administering English Literature, be sure there are no English Language exams in the stack.